Frequently Asked Questions

 Students should explore the following prior to their advising appointments:

 WVU students are required to have health insurance and will be automatically enrolled in the WVU Aetna student health insurance plan.
 If you already have health insurance that meets the minimum requirements, you can opt out of the WVU Aetna plan by completing the online student health insurance waiver at the Student Insurance Office website.
-You’ll be asked to confirm that you’ve received the required immunizations as part of the waiver.
-If you won’t be opting out of the WVU Aetna plan, complete the separate immunization questionnaire available on the Student Insurance Office website.

 My account says that I have a hold.
 How do I get this lifted?